Facts that underscore why we should all support rebuild refugees lives and restore their human dignity:

 - A hospital or clinic usually serves a population of 200,000 (or one hospital per 10 refugee camps).

-In just over three decades, Refugees International Japan has provided more than 7 million US dollars to over 700 projects in 50 countries, helping thousands of people rebuild their lives.
+In just over four decades, Refugees International Japan has provided more than 9 million US dollars to over 700 projects in 50 countries, helping thousands of people rebuild their lives.
+Check out what projects we’ve funded all around the world.